snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 > * Group Name: We've Been Trying To Reach You About Your Car's Extended Warranty
 > * Group participants names: James Henderson; Patricia Montoya; Maxwell Stolarenko
-> * Project Title: Cybersecuirty Working Title
+> * Project Title: Cybersecuirty Training Effectiveness

 ## General Introduction

 (States your motivation clearly: why is it important / interesting to solve this problem?)
 (Add real-world examples, if any)